ChicagoPark/ADV-DL/README.md

 > Because of it, mean and startd deviation estimates too unstable.

 #### [BN - Why does normalization work]
-> `Key1`: Can handle badly scaled weights
+> `Key1`: Can handle `badly scaled weights`
 >
-> `Key2`: We have just single parameter, which is scale parameter, to train per channel.
->
-> > In order to increase the scale of certain channel, we have to implement it with updated scale parameter in channel.
->
-> [Problem of Conv layer only] If we don't use BN, we have to adjust all the weight parameter respectively.
-That is quite daunting and can delay the training.
+> `Key2`: We have a scale parameter which can scale entire channel easily.
+It can replace lots of parameters for the same tasks.(Good for training efficiency)

 #### [BN - Coding mode]